Ahmed Nizam

-Ahmed Nizam (born 17 May 1986) is an Indian cricketer.
-He is a left-handed batsman and a left-arm slow bowler who plays for Jammu and Kashmir.
+Ahmed Nizam (born 17 May 1986) is a former Indian cricketer.
+He is a left-handed batsman and a left-arm slow bowler who played for Jammu and Kashmir.
 He was born in Bombay.

 Nizam spent his youth cricketing career at Mumbai, playing for the Under-16s, the Under-19s and the Under-22s before entering into first-class cricket.

 Nizam made his first-class debut for Jammu and Kashmir in November 2008.